MaxGitHubRep/EconomySimulation/README.md

 # Economy Simulation

 The Economy Simulation allows you to simulate a real-world economy.
 Players can change features of an economy, which will stimulate a change in other determinants.
 The simulation demonstrates why politicians make certain decisions, and compromises.
+This project was part of my A-Level coursework and I received 100%.

 ***